 You can't go wrong with pictures!
-Whether it is a scrapbook, photo album or simply a framed picture of you together, they will love it!
-It will remind them of you and will bring a smile to their faces.
-That means you need to take pictures with them throughout your semester!
+Whether it is a scrapbook, photo album or simply a framed picture of you together, your host family will love it.

 This gift is great because you don't have to worry about it while you're preparing for your semester abroad.
 You can just print of the photos you've taken at the end of your semester and then purchase a small frame at a souvenir stand.
 If you need help printing your photo, just ask one of the local friends you've met while living abroad!

 Or you can rock polaroid camera and then you'll just need to snap a few memories during your semester and print them yourself.
 Love it!

 Honestly, handwritten letters expressing your love and gratitude will be the most special gift you could give.
 If your host family does not speak English well, consider having a local friend help you translate it.

 Get creative and make them a piece of art to hang in their home.
 This totally depends on your strengths in art and what you feel like you can do.
 For the non-artistic people (me!) do something simple.

 Get a frame and divide it down the middle.
 On one side paste in a map from where you are from and draw a heart around your city, on the other side paste a map of their city and draw a heart around it.
 A little cheesy, but super cute and it will help them feel like you are close, even after you leave.